 13. Dyspraxic Approaches to Teaching Live Art in a ‘Neurodivergent’/ ‘Normodivergent’ Classroom

 14. The Inclusive Drama Studio: Adaptive Strategies in University Actor Training

 15. ‘See a Sign’ – Training for Deaf Actors Who Use British Sign Language as Their Preferred Language

 16. Towards Equity and Agency in a Word-Dominated World: Working with Actors with Learning Disabilities

-Petronilla Whitfield is Associate Professor in Voice and Acting at the Arts University Bournemouth, UK.
-She has a PhD in Arts Pedagogy (Warwick University) and an MA in Voice Studies (Royal Central School of Speech and Drama).
-Trained originally as an actor at Arts Educational Schools, she was a professional actor for twenty years and has taught at leading British actor training institutions for twenty-one years.
-Her book Teaching Strategies for Neurodiversity and Dyslexia in Actor Training was published by Routledge in 2020.
+Petronilla Whitfield is Associate Professor in voice and acting at the Arts University Bournemouth, UK.
+She has a PhD in arts pedagogy (Warwick University) and an MA in voice studies (Royal Central School of Speech and Drama).
+Trained originally as an actor at Arts Educational Schools, she was a professional actor for 20 years and has taught at leading British actor training institutions for 21 years.
+Her book, Teaching Strategies for Neurodiversity and Dyslexia in Actor Training, was published by Routledge in 2020.
 In 2020, she was awarded the Johnny Saldaña Outstanding Professor of Theatre Education Award by the American Alliance for Theatre and Education.